First positronium imaging using $^{44}$Sc with the J-PET scanner: a case study on the NEMA-Image Quality phantom: Discussion

-In this study, we performed the first PLI with the $^{44}$Sc using the modular J-PET scanner.
-The results show that $^{44}$Sc is a suitable radionuclide for PLI because it emits prompt gamma (1157~keV) after the emision of positron in almost 100\% cases, and has a half-life of 4.04 hours~\cite{Durán2022Half}.
-We measured oPs lifetimes in the spheres of the NEMA IQ phantom, where the mean oPs lifetime value in the two largest spheres of the phantom matches with the reported value in water \cite{waterortho1}.
-However, the results from the smallest sphere measurements highlight the statistical limitations and inaccuracies in the measurement of background estimation.
-In the analysis, we used different fitting models to mitigate these problems, as the wrong background estimation strongly affects the stability and accuracy of the mean oPs lifetime measurement. \\ We observed that Fitting Model 2, with constrained background estimation, improved the consistency in mean oPs lifetime ($\tau_\text{oPs}$) estimation for smaller volume, demonstrating the necessity of adaptive background handling to improve measurement accuracy. \\ Furthermore, it was found that the mean positron lifetime ($\Delta T_\mathrm{mean}$) is a more robust parameter within the 10~ps range across all fitting models, which proves its significance for PLI. \\ The Modular J-PET system, built with cost-effective plastic scintillators~\cite{KAPLON2023168186}, is a promising proof of concept for scalable, total-body PET and positronium imaging.
+The Modular J-PET system, built with cost-effective plastic scintillators~\cite{KAPLON2023168186}, is a promising proof of concept for scalable, total-body PET and positronium imaging.
 It operates in triggerless mode, allowing simultaneous multi-photon detection, which is essential for accurate positronium lifetime measurements.
 New research demonstrates how $^{44}$Sc serves a dual purpose in theranostics through diagnostic imaging and targeted radiotherapy, which makes it an ideal choice for multiple applications \cite{Moskal2024vision, Gomes2024Comparison}.
 The combination of the suitability of $^{44}$Sc and the detection capability of modular J-PET establishes a strong experimental basis that may support the clinical and preclinical application of $^{44}$Sc-based PLI.
 Furthermore, the enhanced large axial field-of-view (LAFOV) of total body PET systems will improve the sensitivity several times for PLI~\cite{doi:10.1126/sciadv.adp2840, pet-clinics}.
 Therefore, the advancement of PLI will lead to a broader medical application, for instance, exploring its potential as a novel diagnostic indicator \cite{doi:10.1126/sciadv.adp2840}.